What is Saṃyama?

 What the term compresses

-The Sanskrit compound saṃ-yama — saṃ (together), yama (restraint, holding) — is Patañjali's name for the three inner limbs of the aṣṭāṅga path treated not as discrete techniques but as a single graded continuum.
-The three are dhāraṇā, the binding of attention to a chosen object; dhyāna, the sustained unbroken contemplation of that object once the binding holds; and samādhi, the absorption in which the apparatus of subject-knowing-object collapses into the contemplation itself.
-The classical text takes the unusual step of giving the three a single collective name — saṃyama — and treating them, from limb six onward, as one continuous depth-axis rather than as a sequence of separate practices to be mastered serially.
-The pedagogical claim is that the practitioner who has stabilised dhāraṇā on an object is already on the dhyāna–samādhi continuum; what the Sūtras describe is less a staircase than a tilt, a continuous deepening into the same investigation.
-The earlier five limbs — yama, niyama, āsana, prāṇāyāma, pratyāhāra — are the external preparation; saṃyama is the inner work itself.
+The Sanskrit compound saṃ-yama joins saṃ (together) and yama (restraint, holding).
+Patañjali uses it as the name for the three inner limbs of the aṣṭāṅga path, treated not as discrete techniques but as one continuum.
+Dhāraṇā binds attention to a chosen object.
+Dhyāna is the sustained, unbroken contemplation of that object once the binding holds.
+Samādhi is the absorption in which the sense of a subject knowing an object collapses into the contemplation itself.
+The Sūtras give all three a single collective name and treat them, from the sixth limb onward, as one depth-axis.
+The earlier five limbs (yama, niyama, āsana, prāṇāyāma, pratyāhāra) are the outer preparation.
+Saṃyama is the inner work itself.

 How the Sūtras use it

-The third pāda of the Yoga Sūtras — the Vibhūti-pāda (the book on the powers) — uses saṃyama as a structural verb.
-Aphorism after aphorism takes the form by saṃyama on X, knowledge or capacity Y arises: saṃyama on the moon's path, knowledge of the arrangement of the stars; saṃyama on the nature of strength, the strength of an elephant; saṃyama on the latent impressions, knowledge of previous births.
-The catalogue is famously long and famously discomfiting, and the same classical commentary that records it inserts a careful warning at III.37: these capacities arise as obstacles to samādhi when the practitioner emerges from absorption, though they pass for accomplishments in everyday awareness.
-The point of the catalogue is not that the powers should be cultivated; the point is that when saṃyama is sustained on any chosen object, the practitioner enters a depth of cognition the ordinary mind does not access, and the text is honest about what arises there.
-The Sūtras' answer to the risk the chapter describes is the orientation of vairāgya — dispassion — and the orientation of kaivalya — the recognition that any cognised content is still on the prakṛti side and therefore not yet the operative goal.
-The same instrument that produces the powers is the instrument that produces, when the practitioner declines to grasp them, the disentanglement of puruṣa from what it has been knowing.
+The Vibhūti-pāda, the third section of the Yoga Sūtras, is the book on powers.
+It uses saṃyama as a structural verb: aphorism after aphorism takes the form by saṃyama on X, knowledge or capacity Y arises.
+Saṃyama on the moon's path gives knowledge of the arrangement of the stars; saṃyama on the nature of strength gives the strength of an elephant; saṃyama on latent impressions gives knowledge of previous births.
+The catalogue is long.
+The classical commentary inserts a careful warning at III.37: these capacities arise as obstacles to samādhi when the practitioner emerges from absorption.
+They pass for accomplishments in ordinary awareness, but the text is clear that this is not the goal.
+The Sūtras' answer to the risk is the orientation of vairāgya (dispassion) and of kaivalya.
+Any cognised content is still on the prakṛti side and therefore not yet the operative goal.
+The same instrument that produces the powers, when the practitioner declines to grasp them, produces the disentanglement of puruṣa from what it has been knowing.

 In the index

 Saṃyama is not a separable technique.
-The whole point of the compound is that the three limbs it names are operationally one — describing dhāraṇā in isolation, or samādhi in isolation, treats the continuum as if it could be broken into modules, which is a category error in the Sūtras' own terms.
-Saṃyama is also not synonymous with samādhi alone, despite the frequent loose usage in English: samādhi is the deep end of the continuum, saṃyama is the continuum itself.
+The whole point of the compound is that the three limbs it names are operationally one.
+Treating dhāraṇā in isolation, or samādhi in isolation, breaks the continuum into modules.
+That is a category error in the Sūtras' own terms.
+Saṃyama is also not synonymous with samādhi alone.
+Samādhi is the deep end; saṃyama is the continuum itself.
 The contrast with vipassanā in the Buddhist Theravāda lineage is structural.
-Vipassanā uses concentration as the platform from which a different operation — investigation of the three marks — is conducted; saṃyama in the Sūtras is the sustained concentrative depth itself, with the discrimination of puruṣa from prakṛti the recognition that the depth makes possible.
+Vipassanā uses concentration as a platform from which a different operation is conducted: investigation of the three marks of existence.
+Saṃyama in the Sūtras is the sustained concentrative depth itself, with the discrimination of puruṣa from prakṛti as the recognition the depth makes possible.
 The two architectures share the dhāraṇā foundation and diverge at what the foundation is for.
 Neither is the secular focused attention of contemporary mindfulness vocabulary, which extracts the technique from the doctrinal frame that gave it its content.